Djinang language: Verbs

-(Waters 1983)

 Nouns

 Nouns follow a similar process to verbs, but while verbs state when or how an action was done, nouns denote subject, object, and possession.
-Nouns have different categories, called cases, which specify the function of each noun in a sentence (Shelmerdine 2013).
-More specifically the cases mark a noun as either the subject or object.
-They also mark implied prepositions like: to, for, from, etc. An example of an implied preposition is the Djinang word gurrbi 'camp' – gurrbile allative '(to) camp' (Waters 1979).
-Furthermore in an Australian language there are three very important grammatical associations that nouns can take: Transitive subject (ergative), intransitive subject (nominative), and the object (accusative) (Koch 2007).
+Noun cases mark a noun as either the subject or object.
+They also mark implied prepositions like: 'to', 'for', 'from', etc. An example of an implied preposition is the Djinang word gurrbi 'camp' – gurrbile allative '(to) camp'.
+Furthermore in an Australian language there are three very important grammatical associations that nouns can take: Transitive subject (ergative), intransitive subject (nominative), and the object (accusative).
 Because word order is variable, these cases are important in building an intelligible utterance.
-The chart below lists the different noun cases with their functions and common endings (Waters 1983).
+The chart below lists the different noun cases with their functions and common endings.

 Deictics and interrogatives

-An interesting aspect of Djinang is the nominal class of words (deictics and interrogative) (Waters 1983).
+An interesting aspect of Djinang is the nominal class of words (deictics and interrogative).
 Deictics use the same cases as nouns.
-They also often convey number (singular/plural) and relative distance like this, here or that, there (Koch 2007).
+They also often convey number (singular/plural) and relative distance like 'this', 'here' or 'that', 'there'.

 An example of suffix compounding in the deictic word class: